NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/Effect.rst

 	This function will return a new parameter of type button which will appear as a push button.
 Use the onParamChanged callback of the Effect to handle user clicks.

-	:: warning: After calling this function you should call :func:`refreshUserParamsGUI()<NatronEngine.Effect.refreshUserParamsGUI>` to refresh the user interface.
+	:: warning:: After calling this function you should call :func:`refreshUserParamsGUI()<NatronEngine.Effect.refreshUserParamsGUI>` to refresh the user interface.
 The refreshing is done in a separate function because it may be expensive and thus allows you to make multiple changes to user parameters at once while keeping the user interface responsive.